nli33/website-time-tracker/README.md

 ## Privacy

 See [PRIVACY.md](PRIVACY.md).
-All data stays on your device; nothing is sent to any server.
+All data stays on your device; nothing is sent anywhere.

 ## Testing